Human-Like Goalkeeping in a Realistic Football Simulation: a Sample-Efficient Reinforcement Learning Approach: Limitations and future work

 \section{Limitations and future work}

 Although the proposed fine-tuning method enables simple adjustments to the policy, our evaluation shows that repeated fine-tuning leads to a loss of performance on earlier scenarios.
 This could be caused not only by the loss of plasticity, but also by catastrophic forgetting~\citep{sutton_continual}.
+This highlights a fundamental trade-off between plasticity and stability, suggesting future work on automated mechanisms for balancing targeted adaptation with retention.

 In DRL for games, it is common to train agents against an already existing built-in AI or with self-play.
 However, to cover the range of situations that can occur in matches with humans, we believe training with human data could bring many advantages.
 However, it is unclear how to separate and leverage data coming from different types of players, and how to successfully learn from this data.